NoelFB/mywebsite/source/posts/06_making_games_in_2025/index.md

 Most of my career I've worked in C#, and aside from a [short stint in C++](https://github.com/noelfb/blah) a few years ago, I've settled back into a modern C# workflow.

 I think sometimes when I mention C# to non-indie game devs their minds jump to what it looked like circa 2003 - a closed source, interpreted, verbose, garbage collected language, and... the language has *greatly* improved since then.
-The C# of 2025 is vastly different from the C# of even 2015, and many of those changes are geared towards the performance and syntax of the langauge.
+The C# of 2025 is vastly different from the C# of even 2015, and many of those changes are geared towards the performance and syntax of the language.
 You can allocate dynamically sized arrays on the stack! `C++` can't do that (*although `C99` can ;) ...*).

 The dotnet developers have also implemented hot reload in C# (which works... *most of the time*), and it's pretty fantastic for game development.
 You can launch your project with `dotnet watch` and it will live-update code changes, which is amazing when you want to change how something draws or the way an enemy updates.